sentora/sentora-installers/README.md

 # ALL THAT FOLLOWS IS NOT COMPLETE NOR ACCURATE #

-Welcome to the Sentora installation script Git repository, this provides a central place to store, version and distribute Sentora installers and upgrade scripts from.
+Welcome to the Sentora Installation Script Git repository, this provides a central place to store, version and distribute Sentora installers and upgrade scripts from.

 ## How to install Sentora ##